sindresorhus/p-tap/readme.md

 Type: `Function`

 Any return value is ignored.

-However, The exceptions thrown (if any) in `input` are relayed back to the original promise chain.
+Exceptions thrown in `input` are relayed back to the original promise chain.

 If `input` returns a `Promise`, it will be awaited before passing through the original value.